Skip to main content

 • IP54 rating could be higher

-• Stem design is not for everyone
+• Stem design isn't for everyone

 • Average call quality outdoors